KittyGiraudel/site/_posts/2014-03-24-git-tips-and-tricks-part-3.md

 ### Manual version

 Let’s take an example.
-I’m going to create 20 commits; each commit adding a new line "line number #" in _file.txt_.
+I’m going to create 20 commits; each commit adding a new line “line number #” in _file.txt_.
 One of the insertions will have a typing error _"numer"_ instead of _"number"_.
 We are going to try to find the commit which has the typo with `git bisect`.

 ```bash
 $ # I create 20 commits here